Cremnophila linguifolia (Lemaire) Moran

 Anacampseros linguifolia, Cotyledon linguaefolia, Cotyledon linguifolia, Echeveria linguifolia, Pachyphytum lingua

 Cremnophila linguifolia is a glabrous, perennial succulent, with fibrous roots, stems pendent from cliffs and few branches.
 The rosettes are with 15 to 25 green and not glaucous leaves with rounded margins.
-The rosettes are up to 7 inches (17.5 cm) wide.
+The rosettes are up to 7 inches (17.5 cm) in diameter.
 The leaves are green and not glaucous, up to 3.6 inches (9 cm) long, up to 2.2 inches (5.5 cm) wide.
 The inflorescences are particularly long and horizontal or pendent.
 The flowers are white or greenish.